Service Guide

 Borrowing a Book

-• KU members can borrow books.
+- KU members can borrow books.

-• When you borrow books, your library card is required.
+- When you borrow books, your library card is required.

-• Some libraries have the automatic check-out machine.
+- Some libraries have automatic check-out machines.

-• Please return books in the loan period.
+- Please return books in the loan period.

-• In case you fail to return books by the due date, you might be penalized by losing borrowing privileges for a certain period.
+- In case you fail to return books by the due date, you might be penalized by losing borrowing privileges for a certain period.

 Non-circulation materials

-In principle, rare books, doctoral theses, reference books, periodicals, micro materials and audio-visual materials are not available for borrowing.
+In principle, rare books, doctoral theses, reference books, periodicals, micro materials, and audio-visual materials are not available for borrowing.

 Reserving a book